Head of the Department: Dr. Liat Shamri-Zeevi

 1. Theories and methods of visual art therapy.

-3. Experiential exercises and workshops using art materials that allow students to experience, process, and apply the theoretical knowledge.
+3. Experiential workshops using art materials to integrate theory and practice.

 Skills you will have upon graduation: